microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/New-MgBetaIdentityConditionalAccessPolicy.md

 This example shows how to use the New-MgBetaIdentityConditionalAccessPolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

-### Example 2: Block access to Exchange Online from non-trusted regions
+### Example 2: Block access to Exchange Online from nontrusted regions

 ```powershellImport-Module Microsoft.Graph.Beta.Identity.SignIns